Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 ^^^^^^^^^^^^^

-If you want to apply a completely arbitrary function to your data, without pre-chunking it by a rolling window, you can make use of the more general :py:meth:`processGeneric <Functions.saqc.process>` function.
+If you want to apply a completely arbitrary function to your data, without pre-chunking it by a rolling window, you can make use of the more general :py:meth:`~saqc.SaQC.process` function.

 Lets apply a smoothing filter from the `scipy.signal <https://docs.scipy.org/doc/scipy/reference/signal.html>`_ module.
 We wrap the filter generator up into a function first: